Important Legal Notice

 We may also record details of your visits to the Websites, including any resources that you access.

-Trafigura may record and retain certain telephone conversations where we are required to do so to comply with our regulatory obligations.
+Trafigura may record and retain certain telephone conversations and video conferences where we are required to do so to comply with our regulatory obligations.

-If you are located in the EEA, Switzerland or the UK, you can request a copy of the safeguards which we have put in place to protect your Personal data and privacy rights in these circumstances, using the contact form available on our Website (https://www.trafigura.com/contact/).
+If you are located in the EEA, Switzerland, South Africa or the UK, you can request more information on the safeguards which we have put in place to protect your personal data and privacy rights in these circumstances, using the contact form available on our Websites (https://www.trafigura.com/dpo/).

 5. Uses made of the information

-- To ensure that content from the Websites is presented in the most effective manner for you and for your computer, including carrying out analytics in relation to the use of the Websites.
+- To administer the Websites and to ensure that content from the Websites is presented in the most effective manner for you and for your computer, including carrying out analytics in relation to the use of the Websites, and to notify you about changes to our Website.

 - To provide you with information that you request from us or which we feel may interest you, where you have consented to be contacted for such purposes.